A tropical approach to non-archimedean Arakelov theory: Introduction

 In this paper, we combine both approaches.
 We enrich the theory of differential forms given in \cite{chambert-loir-ducros} by enlarging the space of smooth forms to the space of $\delta$-forms.
 They behave as forms and they have the advantage that we can define a first Chern $\delta$-form for a line bundle endowed with a formal metric.
 This leads to a direct definition of the Monge--Amp\`ere measure as a wedge-product of $\delta$-forms and to an approach to non-archimedean Arakelov theory.

-This will be explained in more detail now.
-For the rest of the introduction, $K$ is an algebraically closed field endowed with a non-trivial non-archimedean complete absolute value.
-Note that this is no restriction of generality as for many problems including the ones discussed in this paper such a setup can always be achieved by base change.
+This will be explained in more detail now. { Throughout this paper $K$ denotes an algebraically closed field endowed with a non-trivial non-archimedean complete absolute value.} Note that this is no restriction of generality as for many problems including the ones discussed in this paper such a setup can always be achieved by base change.
 This is similar to the archimedean case where analysis is usually performed over the complex numbers.
 For sake of simplicity, we assume in the introduction that tropical cycles have constant weights as usual in tropical geometry (see Section \ref{tropinttheo} for details and for a generalization to smooth weights).
 A $\delta$-preform on $\R^r$ is a supercurrent $\alpha$ on $\R^r$ of the form

 for finitely many superforms $\alpha_i$ and tropical cycles $C_i$ on $\R^r$.
 Using the wedge-product of superforms and the stable intersection product of tropical cycles, we get a wedge-product of {$\delta$-preforms}.
 Since the supercurrents of integration $\delta_{C_i}$ are $d'$-closed and $d''$-closed, we can extend the differential operators $d'$ and $d''$ to $\delta$-preforms leading to a differential bigraded $\R$-algebra.
 We refer to Section \ref{algebradeltaforms} for precise definitions and generalizations allowing smooth tropical weights.